muhammadadeelzahid/GPS-Parser/README.md

 # GPS Parser Library

 This project implements a library for parsing GPS data in NMEA format (specifically the GGA packet) using the ESP-IDF v5.0 stable framework for ESP32 microcontrollers.
-The library provides functions to validate the checksum of the GPS packet and extract individual parameters such as time, latitude, and longitude etc.
+The library provides functions to validate the checksum of the GPS packet and extract individual parameters such as time, latitude, and longitude, etc.

 ## Features